ApryseSDK/pdftron-react-native/API.md

 dpi | double | the output image resolution exportFormat | string | one of [`Config.ExportFormat`](./src/Config/Config.ts) constants
-filePath | string | local file path to pdf
+filePath | string | local file path to pdf transparent | boolean | (only relevant when exported as PNG) whether the background of the image is transparent or opaque white

 Returns a Promise.